finn777/ALF_Report/readme.md

 ## Example how to add a report in Business Central SaaS/Cloud version with use locally hosted Container Sandbox
 ![](media/ALFlogo.png)
-> The world is changing … The cloud story pushing us to use modern dev tools, docker container etc.
+> The world is changing … The cloud story is pushing us to use modern dev tools, docker container etc.
 In this blog post I’ll try to show the example how to add a report in Business Central SaaS/Cloud version with use locally hosted Container Sandbox.
 The many pictures will below.

 Imagine that we have a good old Business Central on-prem version and run report: Inventory - Sales Statistics